Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Wei Wuxian needn’t hear her say more to understand what she meant.

-He was silent as she nodded to her brother, as Jiang Cheng pulled from within his belt a rolled piece of paper.
+He was silent as she nodded to her brother, and Jiang Cheng pulled from within his belt a rolled piece of paper.
 Wei Wuxian took it when Jiang Cheng handed it to him.
-He recognized Lanlingjin’s seal in wax, already broken through when Jiang Cheng read the missive.
+He recognized Lanlingjin’s seal in red wax, already broken through when Jiang Cheng read the missive.

 It was an invitation to a hunting competition.
-Green ink sloped over paper in many a flowery idiom, asking for the master cultivators to come and enjoy the festivities, to show off their skills.
-Jin Guangshan’s signature was burned to the page at its bottom, looking no different than it had been over a year ago, as he had asked for the three Wen omega to be returned to him as well-deserved spoils of war.
+Green-black ink sloped over paper in many a flowery idiom, asking for the master cultivators to come and enjoy the festivities, to show off their skills.
+Jin Guangshan’s signature was burned to the page at its bottom, looking no different than it had been over a year ago, as he had asked for the three Wen kunze to be returned to him like well-deserved spoils of war.

 “I should believe,” Wei Wuxian said softly, “that Jin Guangshan wants to see me, after the last time we met?”